redhat-developer/yaml-language-server/README.md

 - `[yaml].editor.tabSize`: the number of spaces to use when autocompleting.
 Takes priority over editor.tabSize.
 - `editor.tabSize`: the number of spaces to use when autocompleting.
 Default is 2.
 - `http.proxy`: The URL of the proxy server that will be used when attempting to download a schema.
 If it is not set or it is undefined no proxy server will be used.
-- `http.proxyStrictSSL`: Whether the proxy server certificate should be verified against the list of supplied CAs.
+- `http.proxyStrictSSL`: If true the proxy server certificate should be verified against the list of supplied CAs.
+Default is false.

 ##### Adding custom tags